rmjjjt/futuro_cube_manual/hello-world.md

 ## Hello world

-Let us code, compile and run your first program.
+Let's code, compile and run your first program.

 **Prerequisites:**

-* Install and run [Rubik's Futuro Cube Suite](http://www.futurocube.com/support/#sw), we will call next time just **RFCSuite **and **connect CUBE via USB cable to PC**.
+* Install and run [Rubik's Futuro Cube Suite](http://www.futurocube.com/support/#sw), from now on, we mean: **RFCSuite **and **connect CUBE via USB cable to PC**.

-* If RFCSuite correctly communicates with cube, cube becomes black and screen should look like this:
+* If RFCSuite correctly communicates with the cube, the cube should turn black and the screen should look like this:

 ![](/assets/ConnectedRFCSuite.jpg)

-* Now switch to **View-&gt;SDK mode**, you should see SDK view and available prompt given by [Interactive shell](/interactive-shell.md)
+* Now switch to **View-&gt;SDK mode**, you should see the SDK view and an available prompt given by [Interactive shell](/interactive-shell.md)

 ![](/assets/ViewSDKmode_small.jpg)